 Independent Lens

-As hip-hop music and culture continue to redefine American life, its influence exposes the struggle to cross or maintain the cultural divide.
+As hip-hop music and culture continue to redefine American life, its influence exposes the high stakes of the struggle to cross or maintain the cultural divide.

 Robert A. Clift is a filmmaker from Washington, D.C., whose previous film Stealing Home: The Case of Cuban Baseball appeared nationally on PBS.
 He is currently writing his dissertation for the Department of Communication and Culture at Indiana University, where he also taught courses on documentary production and theory.
 He holds a master’s degree from… Show more